PaulAStone/Assignments/README.md

 ## Assignments: A repository of weekly Learning Activities and Assignments

+### Software Requirements
+R -

+RStudio

+LaTeX installation
+MAC:
+PC:
+Unix: (We will assume you are a wizard and know what you are doing)

+Git (GitBash)
+Basic Git Installation:

 ###Contents

 * **Week1:** Introduction -- Course Goals; Computer Setup; Intro to Git